 If any of these are missing, look them up on the website.
 Double check that they are current – I’ve seen colleges that fail to update their costs and list figures for the previous year.

 Then, compare your award with the full COA to know your actual financial obligation.
 A college may give what seems to be a generous aid offer, but if their COA is high to begin with, it may not end up being the best deal.

 The last 4 items on the list above – Room and Board, Books and Supplies, Transportation and Personal Expenses – are variable costs, meaning that they aren’t set in stone.
 The college will give you their estimates and averages, but there can be wild variation.
 Be sure the figures are realistic, and adjust according to your situation.

 I recently saw a school in Wisconsin give a transportation estimate of $500 for a student from California – clearly far less than he will spend flying to and from home.
-Also note areas of wiggle room; frugal students can decrease the cost of personal expenses, for example.
-Or, if you don’t have a car on campus, your transportation costs may decrease.
+Also note areas for potential savings; frugal students can decrease the cost of personal expenses, for example.
+Or, if you don’t have a car on campus, your transportation costs will decrease.
 There is even wiggle room in Room and Board costs, since most colleges have dorms and meal plans at different price points.

 Separate gift aid from self-help aid